 Information to set up Canary Mail: The information Canary accesses and collects depends on the way you use it.
 By default, Canary does not collect or store the content of your personal email messages, whether incoming or outgoing.

-In order to function properly, Canary Mail for Mac and for iOS accesses your name, email address, credentials (such as OAuth access tokens for email servers which support them), and email content.
+In order to function properly, Canary Mail for Mac, iOS and Android accesses your name, email address, credentials (such as OAuth access tokens for email servers which support them), and email content.
 All of this information is stored on your device and is never transferred to our servers.

-The only scenario in which we will temporarily store this data is if users of Canary Mail for iOS choose to enable Push notifications when they receive email, or if users use the Cloud Sync feature.
+The only scenario in which we will temporarily store this data is if users of Canary Mail for iOS or Android choose to enable Push notifications when they receive email, or if users use the Cloud Sync feature.
 For delivering Push notifications, Canary will temporarily store your email address, credentials, sender, subject line, and first line of the message on our server.
 Data associated with a specific email is deleted as soon as the notification for that email is delivered to your device.
-All data is cleared from our server when notifications are disabled on Canary Mail for iOS or when a user switches from using Push notifications to Fetch mode, in which case all data is stored locally only and new emails are fetched directly from your device.
+All data is cleared from our server when notifications are disabled on Canary Mail for iOS or Android or when you switch from Push to Fetch mode, in which case all data is stored locally only and new emails are fetched directly from your device.
 Similarly, data associated with Cloud Sync is also cleared as soon as you disable Cloud Sync from your device(s).

 Information you provide through our support channels: The Services also include our customer support, where you may choose to submit information regarding a problem you are experiencing with a Service.